CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 **cice.build** is copied into the case directory and should be run interactively from the
 case directory to build the model.
-The standard and recommendeded way to run is with
+The standard and recommended way to run is with
 no arguments::

   cice.build